VanessaK-BIA/DataProjects_TripleTen/Book3.2_Saving_SuperStoreREADME.md

 To review multiple area's of interest in order to ascertain what could be causing the losses before the company files for bankruptcy.

 STARTING POINT:
-the following categories up for review :
+the following categories are up for review :

 - Profits and Losses ,